-We analyze the generalization capabilities of our models by evaluating them on a few tasks that do not exist in the fine-tuning data.
-Specifically, we chose two standard NLP tasks -- sentence compression \cite{filippova-altun-2013-overcoming} and politeness transfer \cite{madaan-yang-2021-neural} for this study.
-It is noteworthy that while our models were not fine-tuned on these exact tasks, we chose them so that the models could still comprehend them based on the other tasks they were fine-tuned on.
-We define them as being "adjacent" tasks, which still exist within the scope of existing tasks but have not been seen during fine-tuning (blue dotted lines in Figure \ref{fig:genera-vs-task-IT}).
+We analyze the generalization capabilities of our models by evaluating them on a few related tasks that do not exist in the fine-tuning data.
+Specifically, we chose two standard NLP tasks -- sentence compression (SC) \cite{filippova-altun-2013-overcoming} and politeness transfer (PT) \cite{madaan-yang-2021-neural}.
+It is noteworthy that while our models were not fine-tuned on these exact tasks, we chose them so that the models could still comprehend them based on other tasks they were fine-tuned on.
+We define them as being \textit{adjacent} tasks, which still exist within the scope of existing tasks but have not been seen during fine-tuning (blue lines in Fig. \ref{fig:genera-vs-task-IT}).

-Our rationale for choosing these adjacent tasks is that for many real-world text editing tasks, a high degree of generalizability to arbitrary instructions (such as creative writing or non-standard style transfer, where it is hard to evaluate the quality of edits) is not that critical, especially for tasks such as GEC and Coherence, where the input and output texts have relatively high degrees of overlap.
-Another hypothesis is that since these tasks have a certain degree of overlap in the nature of both instructions and edits (eg. politeness transfer is similar in nature to formality style transfer and detoxification, and sentence compression is similar in nature to text simplification, albeit with simpler and stricter requirements on output lengths), it is possible for the models to generalize to these tasks.

-Similar to the previous experiment, in addition to \textsc{GPT3-Edit}, we compare our 3B-parameter \textsc{\methodnosp-xl} model against similarly-sized prefix-tuned T5 model (\textsc{T5-xl}), and the non-task-specific trained \textsc{FlanT5-xl} model (same models as the ones used in Table \ref{tab:ablation-results} (a) and (b)).
+Similar to the previous experiment, in addition to \textsc{GPT3-Edit}, we compare \textsc{\methodnosp-xl} against the similarly-sized prefix-tuned (\textsc{T5-xl}) model and the non-task-specific trained \textsc{FlanT5-xl} model (same models as the ones used in Table \ref{tab:ablation-results} (a) and (b)).
 For evaluation, we curated a set of new instructional prompts geared towards both the new tasks (details in Appendix \ref{app:verbalizers}).
 We evaluated the models on the respective test datasets from \citet{filippova-altun-2013-overcoming} and \citet{madaan-yang-2021-neural}.